FreeXR/freexr-guides/privatequest-setup.md

 - In PrivateQuest:
     - Init -> Set DeviceKey

-> [!CAUTION]
-> **If you don't do this, as soon as your quest goes online, it will force upgrade itself to the latest (non-rootable) version of the system software!**
->
-> - Beside 'OTA update', tap 'Get' (Note: This will just check to see OS updates are enabled, it won't actually update the headset).
-> - The switch (beside OTA update) will now show you that updates are indeed enabled (they were already enabled - the app just didn't know this yet.
-'Get' doesn't change any settings).
-> - Now tap that switch to turn off updates.
-Tap 'Get' again to confirm that they are switched off.

-- In PrivateQuest:
 	- Control -> Developer mode -> Get
 	- Control -> Developer mode -> Switch to ON position
 	- Control -> ADB -> Get